Gaston Monnerville: WWII and French Resistance

 During the first part of World War II, he served in the French Navy, on the battleship Provence.
-He was not demobilized until 17 July 1940, well after the French defeat by Nazi Germany, and therefore did not vote on the grant of dictatorial powers to Marshal Pétain.
+He was not demobilized until 17 July 1940, well after the French defeat by Nazi Germany, and therefore did not get to vote on the grant of dictatorial powers to Marshal Pétain.
 He protested against the armistice signed by Pétain, and complained about the treatment of French colonial subjects by Petain's Vichy government.
 In late 1940, he joined Combat, one of the major groups in the resistance.
 As a lawyer in Marseille, in unoccupied France, he defended persons arrested or persecuted by the Vichy government for their opinions or racial origin.
 For this he was repeatedly threatened or arrested by the Vichy police.

 When Germany occupied the rest of France in 1942, he went underground and joined the Maquis of Auvergne, as "Commandant St-Just".
 He and his wife Cheylade established a military hospital in June 1944.

 That fall he was demobilized, before was appointed by the Radical Party to sit in the Provisional Consultative Assembly of the restored government.